afiqaize/CMSPODAS23/reco_and_energy_corr/exercise-2.md

 ## Exercise 2.2

+Open the notebook exercise-2.ipynb to see the regression effect from the simulation generating events by random seeds.

 ### Q2.1 Correct the ele_SCRawEn/ele_GenEn with the mean value got in the fit of Q1.2 and repeat the fit<br>
 ``histCorr = HistFuncs::makeHist(tree,100,0,2,"eleSCRawEn/eleGen_pt/0.961","ele_is_promt==1 && ele_pt>20")``<br>
 ``ResFitter fitter;``<br>